Introduction: How to Dye Easter Eggs With Rice

 I used only about 1/8 - 1/4 cup of rice in the bags and in the plastic cups.
 If you use more than that you may need more food coloring than I used.

 For the initial dying, I dropped in 10 - 15 drops of food coloring.
 I think closer to 10 is better as you should get a better speckled look.
+Drip in a little vinegar at this time if you are going to use it but don't let the rice get too watery.

 Once you use the rice, the color is going to come off.
 I found I could add about 5 more drops of food coloring in between eggs and it would work perfectly.
 (As you can see, I only did a few eggs so I think this is accurate but if you are worried, put your egg in the bag (or cup) see how well it covers and if it isn't very good, take the egg out and put a few more drops in the rice, mix it up, and try putting the egg in again.)